Incorporate SGLT2 Inhibition into Physiologically Based Glucose-Insulin Model Using SimBiology Model Builder

 Click Add Plot on the toolbar.

 Plot1 appears.
-Double-click the cell under Component
+Double-click the cell under Component Name and type:

 As you type, the app provides suggestions.
 Select